 Your “freedom” is almost the same as any other “tour”, in any other country.

-And, you’re going to love our guide, and local friends/helpers.
+You’re going to love our guide, and local friends/helpers.
 They will feel like family to you, and you’ll stay in contact with them long after you’ve left Iran.
 They’re independent, professional, authorised, fluent in English, friendly, knowledgeable – and fun.
-They don’t work for the government, they’re not employed by any one particular agency.
-I use freelance guides only, and I firmly call them my friends.
+They don’t work for the government, they work for Yomadic, and for you.

 Sure, small things may happen – you might over-pay for a souvenir or a taxi.
 But, we’re talking about very small amounts of money.
 The great thing about Iran – when people approach you, 99% of the time their intention is to genuinely welcome you and just have a chat.
 With the number of free meals/drinks you are offered, you’ll feel like you’re scamming them.
 Summary – don’t worry about scams.